puppetlabs/puppet-docs/source/learning/modules1.markdown

 Exercises
 ---------

-TK need exercises
+> **Exercise:** Build an Apache2 module and class, which ensures Apache is installed and running and manages its config file.
+While you're at it, make Puppet manage the DocumentRoot and put a custom 404 page and index.html in place.
+>
+> Set any files or package/service names that might vary per distro conditionally, failing if we're not on CentOS; this'll let you cleanly shim in support for other distros once you need it.
+>
+> We'll be using this module some more in future lessons.
+Oh yes.

 Next
 ----

 And we've reached another brief pause!
-Come back next update, when we'll cover defined resource types, classes with parameters in 'em, and possibly inheritance, templates, functions, and/or resource defaults.
-See you around!
+There's some fun stuff ahead: come back next update, where we'll cover defined resource types, classes with parameters in 'em, and possibly inheritance, templates, functions, and/or resource defaults.